Shemini: Follow the Rules

 Elazar, Avinidav’s “consecrated son”, had served as the first priest to guard the ark.6 But after 20 years there is a new generation of guardians.
 Achio walks in front of the ox-cart, and Uzza has the honor of walking beside the ark.
 The procession includes King David and thousands of Israelites dancing to the sound of musical instruments.
 Then the oxen pulling the cart stumble.

-The Chastisement of Uzza, by James Tissot
+The Chastisement of Uzza, by James Tissot, ca. 1900

 They came as far as the threshing-place of Nakhon; then Uzza reached out to the ark of God and grabbed at it, because the cattle had let [the cart] go off by itself.
 And God’s anger flared up against Uzza, and [God] struck him down there, over the heedless error.
 And he died there beside the ark of God.
 (2 Samuel 6:6-7)